Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **When caching gets most useful**

-This question is of course open ended.
+This question is of course open-ended.
 However, the caching algorithm is best when optimizing the following aspects:

-- The cached content should not change often and be long lived static.
+- The cached content should not change often and be long-lived static.
   Otherwise you would often have to re-populate your cache or worse, serve stale content when it is not desired.
 - The cached content should be the one queried often.
 Indeed, you do not want